kinola-ee/kinola-wp/README.md

 # Kinola WordPress plugin
 This plugin integrates your WordPress site with Kinola web app.
-It imports productions and events/screenings from Kinola, displays them on your site and allows customers to buy tickets to events.
+It imports films and events from Kinola, displays them on your site and allows customers to buy tickets to events.

 ## Getting started
 ### Requirements